steeley21/Backlogr/docs/FRONTEND_TODO.md

 # FRONTEND_TODO — Backlogr.Web

-Last updated: 2026-03-19
+Last updated: 2026-03-18

-This checklist reflects the current integrated frontend state after the landing-page/admin/account-management pass, the member-profile/feed-social feature pass, the **For You / Following** feed split, and the deployed AI/frontend wiring for browse semantic search and live recommendation/review-assistant flows.
+This checklist reflects the current integrated frontend state after the landing-page/admin/account-management pass, the member-profile/feed-social feature pass, the **For You / Following** feed split, the deployed AI/frontend wiring for browse semantic search and live recommendation/review-assistant flows, and the completed game-detail/log-edit pass.

 > **Document location:** this file lives in the repo root `docs/` folder.